 Let’s have a detailed look at ten outdoor furniture companies nailing the game with top-notch product pages.

 With more than three decades of experience, Paddy O' Furniture has grown to become one of the most trusted companies for high-quality patio furniture.

 Unlike sofas, mattresses, and home appliances, outdoor furniture is an optional purchase.
 Aware of this, Paddy O’ has a rich product page experience, with 360-degree views even for complex products such as firepits.

 On the left side of the product page, customers can spin and zoom in on the product, and on the right, they can choose different fire glass options.

 At the bottom of the page, customers can find detailed product information in the form of a product overview, dimensions, care, and assembly instructions, recommended accessories, and shipping information.
 All these options are displayed as a horizontal menu right below the products.

 "The website experience will play a vital role moving forward as consumers embrace online shopping and have increased expectations from online retailers.
 Consumers demand a visually beautiful and functional website now more than ever." - Zach McMillen, President of Paddy O' Furniture

-Their product pages reflect the tech-savvy approach in their business.
-Equipped with a product configurator, 360-degree views, 4K zoom, alternate images, and detail shots, Yardbird offers a seamless online experience for its customers.
+Their product pages reflect the tech-savvy approach to their business.
+Equipped with a product configurator, 360-degree views, alternate images, and detail shots, Yardbird offers a seamless online experience for its customers.